Duterte’s deadly drug war reaches former US bases in the Philippines

 “It’s good they are getting rid of the drug dealers, but innocent people are being caught up in it,” she said.

-Rino Moraleta, a port operations manager who lives in former U.S. Navy housing across the road from the chapel, said he thinks the neighborhood is safe for his kids but that he’s against the extrajudicial killings.
+Rino Moraleta, a port operations manager who lives in former U.S. Navy housing across the road from the chapel, said the neighborhood was safe for his kids buthe was against the extrajudicial killings.

 “Absolutely it bothers me as a Catholic.
 It is against God’s will,” he said.

-There have been a dozen drug war killings in Barrio Barretto, an Olongapo suburb that’s home to Subic’s Veterans of Foreign Wars post, according to Scott Sims, 57, a retired Navy chief warrant officer drinking there last weekend.
+There have been a dozen drug killings in Barrio Barretto, an Olongapo suburb that’s home to Subic’s Veterans of Foreign Wars post, according to Scott Sims, 57, a retired Navy chief warrant officer here last weekend.

-In a country with a broken judicial system, it’s cheaper and easier to kill recidivist offenders, he said, sipping on a cold San Miguel beer while watching the American Forces Network on a television above the bar.
+In a country with a broken judicial system, it’s cheaper and easier to kill recidivist offenders, he said while sipping on a cold San Miguel beer and watching the American Forces Network on a TV above the bar.

 “Most of us retired military aren’t bothered.
 We just keep our heads down,” said Sims, who has lived in nearby San Antonio for 12 years.

-Some other foreigners seem scared.
 Sims said he can spot expatriates who use shabu from their sunken eyes, pale skin and the absence of beer bellies sported by many retirees in Subic Bay.
-His neighbor, a European, fled the country soon after the drug raids started, he said.
+He said his neighbor, a European, fled the country soon after the drug raids started.

 Few expatriates have been arrested but police recently caught an American with drugs in Subic Bay, he said.